 Xylella is transmitted by insects to host plants.
 BRIGIT will investigate this relationship, the species involved and the wider movement of insects across countries.Link to insect vector systematics, distribution and genomics databases and further information

-Brigit will build on established citizen science and outreach activities with the aim of improving awareness of Xylella fastidiosa, its potential impacts and modes of spread.
+BRIGIT will build on established citizen science and outreach activities to improve awareness of Xylella, its potential impacts and modes of spread.

 Become a reporter

 To be able to respond to the threat of Xylella we need to link the public, and researchers and enthusiasts from different disciplines to record insect and plant distributions across the country.
 There are established volunteer networks reporting such information and BRIGIT aims to work with these groups.
 More information of how to join these volunteer networks will be added soon.